 As we age, our skin changes, and this can be especially noticeable on our hands and face.
 The veins in our hands may become more visible as the skin thins, causing the veins to appear larger and more prominent.
 While this is a natural part of aging, for some people, it can be unsightly and make them feel self-conscious about their appearance.
 Similarly, facial spider veins can be caused by medical conditions or prolonged sun exposure.
 Fortunately, we can help reduce these veins’ appearance using sclerotherapy.

-Sclerotherapy is a safe and minimally invasive procedure we use to treat bad veins.
-It is considered the gold standard for treating veins in the hands and face.
-The procedure involves injecting a sclerosant solution directly into the bad veins, causing them to collapse.
-It is a quick procedure that we handle in the comfort of our office.
+Sclerotherapy is a safe and minimally invasive procedure that is considered the gold standard for treating veins in the hands and face.
+During the procedure, we inject a sclerosant solution directly into the problematic veins, causing them to collapse and become less visible.
+We can perform this quick procedure in the comfort of our office.

-After treatment, we may apply tape or bandages to the injection points in the hands.
-Facial treatments usually require nothing.
-Make up may be worn afterwards as well.
-You can return to normal activities the same day.
-Some patients may experience bruising or discomfort in the hands, but ice packs and anti-inflammatory drugs will alleviate these symptoms.
+The number of injections required will depend on the size and type of veins being treated.
+Some veins may require several injections to achieve the desired results.
+After the procedure, we may apply tape or bandages to the injection points on the hands.
+However, facial treatments usually require nothing.
+You can return to your normal activities the same day, although some patients may experience mild bruising or discomfort in the hands.
+To alleviate these symptoms, we recommend using ice packs and taking anti-inflammatory medication.

 Overall, sclerotherapy is a safe and effective way to reduce the appearance of unsightly veins on your hands and face and help you feel more confident in your appearance.
 If you want to learn more about sclerotherapy or would like to schedule a consultation, please don’t hesitate to contact us.